Early Testing & Static Testing: What Is It and Why You Need It

 Preventing design and code defects

-Laying a foundation for dynamic testing
+Laying the foundation for dynamic testing

 Increasing development productivity